-The report relates to the delivery of the Corporate Plan Priorities.
+The report relates to the delivery of the Corporate Plan Priorities and proposed refresh for approval by Cabinet.
 The Corporate Plan sets out the Council's proposed priorities for the period 2019 to 2023, and intended deliverables which will be monitored and managed through the Corporate Performance Framework.

 It covers performance for the period April 2019 to March 2020.
-The Corporate Scorecard is currently being reviewed and refreshed to align with the refresh of the Corporate Plan and associated Corporate Priorities as a means of identifying their successful delivery.
+The Corporate Scorecard has also been reviewed and refreshed to align with the refresh of the Corporate Plan and associated Corporate Priorities as a means of identifying their successful delivery.